-Is a hypochlorous acid solution capable of killing Norovirus?
-It’s a commonly asked question, especially in the wake of typically yearly outbreaks of the virus every year.
+Is a hypochlorous acid (HOCl) solution capable of eliminating Norovirus?
+This is a commonly asked question, especially in the wake of typical yearly outbreaks of the virus every year.
 An understanding of Norovirus, as well as hypochlorous acid, will provide some answers.

 - About 1 in every 15 Americans contract the virus annually.
 Unfortunately, it also leads up to 800 deaths per year and over 60,000 hospitalizations, primarily due to dehydration.

 While your body may build up some immunity to a variety of viral infections, you can get Norovirus or stomach flu multiple times in your life because there are so many different types of the virus – and it tends to mutate.